Recreating the Country

 • Plant Kangaroo Grass, Themeda triandra, has been shown to lower nitrogen (N) to levels ideal for native grassland plants.
 This process took about 18 months in the study.

-This same study showed that Kangaroo Grass mostly stored the N underground in its large, deep fibrous root system.
+This same study showed that Kangaroo Grass mostly stored the N underground in its large, deep, fibrous root system.

 • Plant other deep-rooted native plants that may lower soil nutrients.